Mentoring and Coaching Leaders to Act Like a CEO

 This program has been approved for 1.5 Professional Development Credits (PDCs), towards SHRM-CP and SHRM-SCP, through the Society for Human Resource Management (SHRM).

 This program has been approved for 1.5 Business recertification credit hours through the HR Certification Institute (HRCI).
 For more information about certification or recertification, please visit the HR Certification Institute homepage at www.hrci.org.

 The use of this seal confirms that this activity has met HR Certification Institute’s® (HRCI®) criteria for recertification credit pre-approval.

 |PIHRA Member In-Transition

-Online registration closes on Monday, April 10, 2017.
+Online registration closes on Monday, April 10, 2017 at 3:00pm.
 Registrations after this date will only be taken onsite.

 There will be a 50% administration fee for any cancellation.
 If you need to cancel, we must receive it in writing (email or fax) 2 business days prior to an event during normal business hours.
 Refunds will not be given to no-shows.
 Credits will not be issued for use towards future PIHRA events.